d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 on every single example in the dataset.
 In practice, this can be extremely slow.
 We must pass over the entire dataset before making a single update.
-Thus, we'll often settle for sampling a random mini-batch of examples every time we need to computer the update, a variant called *stochastic gradient descent*.
+Thus, we will often settle for sampling a random mini-batch of examples every time we need to computer the update, a variant called *stochastic gradient descent*.